Today we will look at a few of the problems and issues of caring for chickens.

 If you are advised to ‘stay put’ during the crisis, be aware of the possible disruption of many essential services:

 - Electricity- have you got a generator?
 Fuel?

 - Water- your hens will need access to safe, clean water.

 - Food- you and your flock need to eat!

-These are but a few of the services that may be impacted over an unknown period of time.
+These are but a few of the services that may be impacted over an unknown period.

-You and your flock may be one of several hundred people who need assistance, by being better prepared your chances of weathering the storm are greatly improved.
+You and your flock may be one of several hundred people who need assistance.
+You significantly improve your chances of weathering the storm by being better prepared.

 Let us know in the comments below what safety plans you have for your chickens!

 8 thoughts on “Are You Prepared For A Chicken Emergency?
 How to Create a Backup Plan”